-Another reason, aside from the spectacular Alps, why do I love Europe so much?
+What’s another reason, aside from the spectacular Alps, why I love Europe so much?
 It is simply because Europe has numerous structures that embody culture and tradition – things we look for to discover when we travel.
 Not only are these buildings historical too, but they inspired people to tell incredible stories that have put wonder to every young version of us.

-A perfect example of this is Neuschwanstein Castle in Germany which was rumored to be the real-life inspiration for Disney classic fairytale movies.
-The Travel + Leisure even said that you can even notice the resemblance of Neuschwanstein castle to “Sleeping Beauty’s” castle in Disneyland.
+A perfect example of this is Neuschwanstein Castle in Germany, rumored to be the real-life inspiration for Disney classic fairytale movies.
+Travel + Leisure even said that you can even notice the resemblance of Neuschwanstein castle to “Sleeping Beauty’s” castle in Disneyland.

 Besides, Germany is known to be the source of many fairytale stories we hear today.
 From Grimm Brothers’ “The Frog Prince” to “Snow White and The Seven Dwarves” to “Hansel and Grettel” and many more.
 All of these suggest that Neuschwanstein Castle is more likely one of the true inspirations of Disney.